In practice there are no specific nationalities automatically considered to be presenting well-founded or unfounded applications.

 Only some applicants from Honduras and El Salvador with specific profiles (i.e. former police officers, former staff of law enforcement agencies, human rights defenders, LGTBI+ individuals, gender-based violence victims) were granted protection.[11]

 In the last years, asylum seekers from Colombia frequently received a differential treatment due to nationality, as they were systematically denied asylum as the situation in the country is considered to be critical only because of the widespread criminality, instead of acknowledging the presence of organised armed groups.
-In addition, similar cases of persecution (i.e. for political grounds) have received different outcomes (i.e. granting of international protection or denial).[11]
+In addition, similar cases of persecution (i.e. for political grounds) have received different outcomes (i.e. granting of international protection or denial).[12]
+Accem noticed improvements in the recognition of international protection to women victims of gender-based violence.[13]

-The Spanish military base in Torrejón (Autonomus Community of Madrid) worked as a hub for the Afghan refugees who were later to the US or other EU countries.[14]
+After the withdrawal of US troops from Afghanistan in mid-August 2021, Spain started to evacuate Afghans who had worked with Spanish troops and aid workers.
+The plan (Operación Antígona), managed by the Ministers of Interior, Foreign Affairs and Defence, entailed their transfer from Kabul to Spain with different flights,[14] as well as their reception and granting of either refugee status or subsidiary protection.[15]
+The Spanish military base in Torrejón (Autonomous Community of Madrid) worked as a hub for the Afghan refugees who were later transferred to the US or other EU countries.[16]
 Different Spanish Autonomous Communities offered places for the reception of Afghans, with a special concern for women and children.
-After the temporarily reception of maximum 72-hours at the Torrejón military base,[15] Afghan refugees were referred to centres or apartments in the framework of the international protection reception system.[16]
+After the temporarily reception of maximum 72-hours at the Torrejón military base,[17] Afghan refugees were referred to centres or apartments in the framework of the international protection reception system.[18]
 At the Torrejón facility, the Spanish Red Cross provided the first temporary assistance to refugees.
-The organisation reported that Afghans often lacked information on their whereabouts and about what would happen to them in the future.[17]

 In January 2022 the National High Court adopted a decision granting subsidiary protection to the appellant,[24] as it considered that, as far as the conflict in Afghanistan continues and it is not possible to find an internal flight alternative due to the total control of the country by the Taliban regime, the existing violence creates a real risk of suffering serious and individual threats against the life or security of civil population, and that sometimes this real risk may simply exist due to the presence of the applicant in the territory.
 Such a decision represents a change of criteria in relation to the international protection mechanisms for Afghan nationals in Spain, and has been adopted taken into consideration the UNHCR recommendations after the evacuation of August 2021.

-At the end of 2022, a group of 27 Afghan female public prosecutors’ arrived to Spain from Pakistan together with their families, in an action coordinated by the Spanish Minister of External Affairs and thanks to the initiative of a group of Spanish judges and public prosecutors.[33]
+At the end of 2022, a group of 27 Afghan female public prosecutors arrived to Spain from Pakistan together with their families, in an action coordinated by the Spanish Minister of External Affairs and thanks to the initiative of a group of Spanish judges and public prosecutors.[25]

 In December 2022, the political party Unidas Podemos presented a parliamentary request aimed at gathering more information and devising solutions in relation to the problems that Afghan nationals are facing at the Spanish embassies in Pakistan and Iran for applying for asylum.[26]